MsPedwards/MsPedwards/README.md

 - 👋 Hi, I’m @MsPedwards
-- 👀 I’m interested in ...learning a programming language
+- 👀 I’m interested in ...learning a new  programming language Java
 - 🌱 I’m currently learning ...
 Scratch
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...with other educators or programmers
-- 📫 How to reach me ...
+- 📫 How to reach me ...pedwards2@schools.nyc.gov

 <!---
 MsPedwards/MsPedwards is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.